top of page

 Bryan Gager

-I am currently a senior pursuing a bachelor’s degree within the Ecology and Evolutionary Biology and Geography programs at CU Boulder.
-I am also in the process of completing an honors thesis studying methods for determining and predicting ice presence on a subalpine lake in Rocky Mountain National Park.
+I recently earned my bachelor’s degree within the Ecology and Evolutionary Biology and Geography programs at CU Boulder, and am publishing my honors thesis on a novel method for predicting ice presence on lakes, using The Loch in Rocky Mountain National Park as a test case.
 I am passionate about open and inclusive science, science communication, and diversity within science.

 bottom of page